 Plan on Arriving Early + Waiting in Long Lines

-When you pick a specific ferry ride time, all guests need to arrive to their location at least 30 minutes prior to take off to ensure you make it on time.
+When you pick a specific ferry ride time, all guests need to arrive at their location at least 30 minutes prior to take off to ensure you make it on time.
 If you need to pick up your tickets at will-call, plan on arriving an additional 5-10 minutes in advance to ensure you’re good-to-go.

 Given the landmark status of Lady Liberty, security is TSA tight and getting through hundreds of people does take time.
 Don’t plan on packing anything that you couldn’t bring through a traditional TSA spot, like water bottles, large bottles of sunscreen, or weapons.
 When I visited, the line was 50-60 people deep, and it took about 20 minutes to get through.

-Statue Cruises runs a tight ship and they run on-time, so plan ahead and you’ll be set!
+Statue Cruises runs a tight ship and they run on time, so plan ahead and you’ll be set!